-Besides having some really nice art, Stoic Angel actually has a really good ability.
+Besides having some really nice artwork, Stoic Angel actually has a really good ability.
 Whenever she is on the battlefield, each player can only untap one creature during each turn’s untap phase.
 She’s also a 3 / 4 flyer with vigilance for only 4 mana, although her casting cost is 1WUG (1 colorless, 1 white, 1 blue, 1 green).

 Derevi, Empyrial Tactician decks also make good use of Stoic Angel as Derevi’s ability allows you to untap more often than your opponent’s will be able to.
-Jenara, Asura of War is the other Commander that typically plays Stoic Angel alongside, as Jenara is all about stacking up on +1/+1 counters and taking out players with Commander damage.
+Jenara, Asura of War is another Commander that typically plays Stoic Angel alongside, as Jenara is all about stacking up on +1/+1 counters and taking out players with Commander damage.

 In any case, Stoic Angel doesn’t have to tap to attack, since she has vigilance.
 This means that you can easily have two creatures untapped and ready to attack whereas other players will only be able to untap one per turn.
 In Limited, she’s actually quite powerful.
 In 60-card Constructed formats, she's not nearly as much.
 Still, Stoic Angel is a cool card, just not one worth opening as a rare in a $10 Modern Masters 2017 booster pack.
 Still, this was a card probably overdue for a reprint.